 • Giving your loved one time to practice going into the situations.

-• Being available to be a part of the exposure homework as needed.
+• Being available to be a part of the exposure assignments as needed.
 For example, at first you may be asked to go to the store with your loved one.
-Later on your loved one may need to do it alone.
+Later on, your loved one may need to do it alone.
 Having both experiences is very helpful.

-• Encouraging your loved one to face things that make them uncomfortable or anxious, including activities that are part of treatment.
+• Encouraging your loved one to approach things that make them uncomfortable or distressed, including activities that are part of treatment.

-• Giving encouragement if your loved one gets anxious about doing exposure homework.
+• Giving encouragement if your loved one gets distressed about doing exposure homework.

 • Reminding yourself that it is ok if your loved one gets distressed during the exposure homework.